kergoth/dotvim-old/README.rst

   BitBake recipes and configuration files
 - bufexplorer: Buffer Explorer / Browser
 - changesplugin: indicate changes of a buffer
+- conque: Conque is a Vim plugin allowing users to execute and interact with programs, typically a shell such as bash, inside a buffer window
 - countjump: Create custom motions and text objects via repeated jumps.

   - Used by diff_movement, help_movement